Monday, January 10, 2011

 The teeth

-I went rooting around again through old stuff and came up with
+I went rooting around again through old stuff until I found

-(took no picture, so you'll have to magine the skin here to be a fine pale yellow ochre)
+(took no picture, so you'll have to imagine the skin here to be a fine pale yellow ochre)

-So I chopt the head into 2 or 3 sections, trimming brow and cheeks, and cut chin
+So I chopped the head into 2 or 3 sections, trimming brow and cheeks, and cut chin

-Finally, I cut the locusts off their background sheet so I could give them the scorpion tails with their not quite deadly stings specified in Revelations 8:
+Finally, I cut the locusts off their background sheet so I could give them the scorpion tails with their not quite deadly stings.

-I greened the King's eyebrows and gave him blue burns
+I greened the King's eyebrows and gave him blue sideburns, horns, and a small blue goatee .

 I gave the queen

-glued them in the center of a nice red-brick patio--
+Then I glued them into the center of a red-brick patio.

 Wish I could see them in person.
 So after all these layerings and foolings-around, does the whole thing have a pronounced texture?